-Left to right: Sarah J. Edwards and Sally A. Edwards
+Left to right: Sally A. Edwards & Sarah J. Edwards

 British Identical twins Sally A. Edwards and Sarah J. Edwards – two hungry art school students, with diner job wages and fake IDs in hand, set out on a journey to discover exciting new talents and introduce them in a handmade ‘zine they named BLAG.
 BLAG is good old British slang, meaning “to get things by way of clever talk” – and that’s exactly how the magazine came to be: blagging interviews and gigs and a lot of hard work.